ottorinobruni/LocalRagDemo/README.md

 1. Read the local document.
 2. Split it into smaller chunks.
-3. Generate an embedding for each chunk using `nomic-embed-text`.
+3. Generate embeddings for each chunk using `nomic-embed-text` through `IEmbeddingGenerator`.
-4. Store the vectors and document text in Qdrant.
+4. Store the chunks and vectors in Qdrant through `Microsoft.Extensions.VectorData`.
 5. Wait for a user question.
 6. Generate an embedding for the question.
-7. Retrieve the most relevant chunks from Qdrant.
+7. Retrieve the most relevant chunks using VectorData.
 8. Build a prompt containing the retrieved context.
-9. Ask `llama3.2` to answer using that context.
+9. Ask `llama3.2` through `IChatClient` to answer using that context.

 You should see output similar to: